 At this time, I had eaten 5 eggs, 3 Tbsp of fat, and 2 oz. cheese.
 Finally, I felt satiety for the next 4 hours (which is kind of personal record)!

-Outcome of the Egg Fast Day 1:
+The outcome of the Egg Fast Day 1:

 - 7 eggs

-- 7 Tbsp fat
+- 7 tablespoon fat

-- 6.5 ounce cheese
+- 6.5-ounce cheese

-Some say you should consume up to 6 oz. cheese a day, but wasn't too concerned about my daily outcome, as long as I didn't go way too over the 6 ounce limit.
+Some say you should consume up to 6 oz. cheese a day, but wasn't too concerned about my daily outcome, as long as I didn't go way too over the 6-ounce limit.
 On the second thought, I might have lost more pounds if I'd lowered the cheese intake.

 Anyways, went to bed at 11:00 pm, happy and not hungry.
 Had plenty of water during the day (12 cups or so), took my minerals, vitamins, and extra Omega 3's (which is not included in the above outcome).